Día Mundial de Ponce: List of events

 The celebration starts on the Monday before the Labor Day weekend, and the 2012 events were as follows.
 All the celebrations took place in the city of Ponce.

-Monday (Aug 27): The “Tommy Muñiz Theatrical Festival”, featuring the theatrical show “Maten a Borges” at Teatro La Perla.
+Monday (27 Aug): The "Tommy Muñiz Theatrical Festival", featuring the theatrical show "Maten a Borges" at Teatro La Perla.

-Tuesday (Aug 28): The “Juan Viguié Film Festival”, featuring the film "The Life of Isabel La Negra (Original film title in English: “Life of Sin”) at Teatro La Perla.
+Tuesday (28 Aug): The "Juan Viguié Film Festival", featuring the film "The Life of Isabel La Negra (Original film title in English: "Life of Sin") at Teatro La Perla.

-Wednesday (Aug 29, 7:30pm): The “El Canto del León” Lyrical Poetic Reading dedicated to the musical legacy of Antonio Paoli, at the Antonio Paoli Theater, Interamerican University of Puerto Rico at Ponce.
+Wednesday (29 Aug, 7:30 p.m.): The "El Canto del León" Lyrical Poetic Reading dedicated to the musical legacy of Antonio Paoli, at the Antonio Paoli Theater, Interamerican University of Puerto Rico at Ponce.

-Thursday (Aug 30, 7pm): The “Rosario Ferré Book Fair”, featuring the presentation of the book “Los Rostros Rayados”, by Dr. Fernando Picó, regarding the life in Ponce from 1800 to 1830, the years that helped turn the city into Puerto Rico's “Capital Alterna” (Alternative Capital), at Escuela de Bellas Artes de Ponce.
-Concurrent with the “Miguel Pou Fine Arts Festival”, featuring “Voces Ponceñas”, an art exposition about Ponce by Ponce artists, also at Escuela de Bellas Artes.
+Thursday (30, 7 Aug p.m.): The "Rosario Ferré Book Fair", featuring the presentation of the book "Los Rostros Rayados", by Dr. Fernando Picó, regarding the life in Ponce from 1800 to 1830, the years that helped turn the city into Puerto Rico's "Capital Alterna" (Alternative Capital), at Escuela de Bellas Artes de Ponce.
+Concurrent with the "Miguel Pou Fine Arts Festival", featuring "Voces Ponceñas", an art exposition about Ponce by Ponce artists, also at Escuela de Bellas Artes.

-Friday (Aug 31): The “Ednita Nazario Romantic Music Festival”, featuring “Bohemia Caribeña”, a medley of over 30 musical artists interpreting musical selections, with drinks and Hors d'oeuvres, at Plaza del Mercado Isabel II.
+Friday (31 Aug): The "Ednita Nazario Romantic Music Festival", featuring "Bohemia Caribeña", a medley of over 30 musical artists interpreting musical selections, with drinks and Hors d'oeuvres, at Plaza del Mercado Isabel II.

-Saturday (Sept 1, 8pm): The “Henry Hutchinson Classical Music Festival”, featuring a classical music concert by Venezuelan pianist Vanessa Pérez, at the Antonio Paoli Theater, Interamerican University of Puerto Rico at Ponce.
+Saturday (Sept 1, 8 p.m.): The "Henry Hutchinson Classical Music Festival", featuring a classical music concert by Venezuelan pianist Vanessa Pérez, at the Antonio Paoli Theater, Interamerican University of Puerto Rico at Ponce.

 Sunday (Sept 2): Holy Mass at Catedral Nuestra Señora de Guadalupe by Ponce Bishop Félix Lázaro Martínez, followed by an open house at Museo de Arte de Ponce, and followed by an 11 o'clock minute of citywide cheering and honking throughout the city.
-This was then followed by the 3pm “Grand Parade” covering over 2 miles of city streets.
+This was then followed by the 3 p.m.
+"Grand Parade" covering over 2 miles of city streets.